Harvest Pies: Hand-Cut Leaf Pie Designs & Pie Dough Recipe

 brush the dough with egg wash

-finished large leaf pie design
+finished large leaf pie design and it’s all hand-cut!

 For our second pie, we made a double crust design apple pie.
 Lay the base dough layer then pinch off the excess edges.